hyphacoop/api.distributed.press/README.md

 POST headers:
 - `Authorization: Bearer PROJECT_API_KEY`, where `PROJECT_API_KEY` is the project API key to authenticate with the Distributed Press server

-POST request body: a `.tar.gz` archive of the website to publish
+POST request body: a `tar.gz` archive of the website to publish

 **Response:**